paulwalczewski/react-redux-3dviewer/README.md

 1. get the project from repo
 2. cd to project, then npm install
 3. for development server: 'npm start'
-4. for production build: 'npm build' (build placed in /dist folder)
+4. for production build: 'npm run build' (build placed in /dist folder)